 The vaccine allows the body to produce antibodies to fight the flu.
 However, studies show that the number of antibodies can decrease in the year after vaccination.
 This reduction particularly affects young children, seniors and people with a weakened immune system.

 In addition, viruses that cause flu constantly change.
 The composition of flu vaccines are reviewed annually in order to include the virus strains most likely to be in circulation during the flu season.

-For these reasons, it is highly recommended you get vaccinated each year in order to protect yourself from flu complications.
+For these reasons, it is highly recommended that people most at risk of developing complications get vaccinated each year in order to protect themselves.
 Consult the details of the Flu Vaccination Program to know how to proceed and where to get vaccinated.

 Flu vaccine is safe.
 It cannot transmit flu or other illnesses.
 In fact, the viruses or a part of the viruses that it contains are killed or too weak to reproduce and cause the flu.

 In Canada and at the World Health Organization (WHO), there are several vaccination surveillance programs.
 These programs ensure, among other things, the quality of vaccines offered.
 Among these is the Québec surveillance program, ‘Effets secondaires possiblement reliés à l’immunisation’ (ESPRI).
 This program was established in 1990 by the Ministère de la Santé et des Services sociaux.

 The flu vaccine generally takes 2 weeks before being fully effective.